 - In the customizer, where you’ll see a button at the top of the panel which saves changes and makes your customizations live.

-- At the top right of each new post you create.
-Until you press publish, your post is only a draft and won’t be visible.
-If you go back later to make edits, you need to click update to make your changes live.
+- At the top right of each new post you create, you will find the option to publish.
+Until you click publish, your post will remain a draft and won’t be visible to others.
+If you decide to make edits later on, simply click update to make your changes go live.

 - At the top right of each new page you create.
 As with posts, your content is just a draft until you publish, and when you make edits you need to click update or your changes won’t be saved.